Guerra24/Firefox-UWP-Style/README.md

 Requires [MicaForEveryone](https://github.com/MicaForEveryone/MicaForEveryone) and only works with *Sun Valley* style

-In MicaForEveryone create a process rule and select `firefox` then set the backdrop type to your preferred one and titlebar to *System*.
+In MicaForEveryone create a process rule and select `firefox` then set the backdrop type to your preferred one.

 Create boolean `uwp.sun-valley.mica` pref to enable.